Registration is open for Spring 2022! What are your options under the SUNY vaccine policy?

 What is Empire Entry?

-Any person checking into a location during the Fall 2021 term must follow the Empire Entry procedure powered by the Envoy Protect app.
+Any person checking into a location must follow the Empire Entry procedure powered by the Envoy Protect app.
 The app is a quick and convenient way to sign in and out of our campus locations, ensure faculty and staff are healthy and symptom-free, and monitor capacity and visitor activity.
 Empire Entry is part of our ongoing effort to keep our community healthy and safe during the COVID-19 pandemic.

 Each time you visit a SUNY Empire location, you will be required to complete the Empire Entry process, using the Envoy app.
 Simply access the Envoy app on your smart device and register at that location at least one hour before arriving by completing the health assessment.
 You must attest that you are free of COVID-19 symptoms to register and enter.